Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-02.md

   </div>
   <div class="col-lg-10">
     <h3><b>G</b>raphics <b>I</b>nterchange <b>F</b>ormat (<b>GIF</b>)</h3>
     <p>Similar to PNGs, GIFs have certain properties allowing for image effects.
-Often, GIFs are used to animated files since several consecutive frames can be included in a single image file.
-However, GIFs can be quite large, and may require heavy compression to be feasible in site design.</p>
+Often, GIFs are used to animate files since several consecutive frames can be included in a single image file.
+However, GIFs can be quite large and may require heavy compression to be feasible in site design.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Required for animated images.</li>